mebusy/notes/dev_notes/Texture_and_Modeling.md

 Figure 2.17 is an image shaded with the metallic reflection map shader.

 Since *mix* functions and so many other selection functions are controlled by values that range over the [0, 1] interval, mappings from the unit interval to itself can be especially useful.
 Monotonically increasing functions on the unit interval can be used to change the distribution of values in the interval.
-The best-known example of such a function is the “gamma correction” function used to compensate for the nonlinearity of CRT display systems:
+The best-known example of such a function is the "gamma correction" function used to compensate for the nonlinearity of CRT display systems:

 ```c
 float